ORIGIN STORY

 SL28/34

 Kenyan cultivars bred by Scott Labs.
-Known for a sturdy body and acidity.
+Sturdy body and vibrant acidity define them.

 Catuai